tomh00/Focus/README.md

 # Focus Game - Command Line Implementation

 This project is a command line implementation of the game known as "Focus."
-The game rules can be found linked in the [Resources](##Resources) section.
+The game rules can be found linked below.

 ## How to Play